Friday, July 23, 2010

 As a show set about a group of teen boys trying to survive their high school years you may find yourself immediately uninterested, but The Inbetweeners is a classic story with a nice British twist.
 You know how all American shows about teens are bullshit, and are obviously written by 50 year olds who don’t want parents yelling at them over the shows content?
 The Inbetweeners, though over the top, depicts teeniness as it really can be.
 What do these boys want?
 Beer, Sex and good times, unlike American shows their attempts to get these things are done in a manner that is incredibly funny and true to life (and vulgar).
 There is definitely no pandering to the more reserved members of the TV watching community, who believe children will act out anything they see on TV.
 A great half hour show loaded with original funny material.

-Comedies are great for summer viewing especially when they are based around an obscure and nerdy pastime.
+pastime.
 The League follows a group of friends and their annual quest of creating a NFL fantasy football league.
 The premise of this show doesn’t sound very funny but the league and the men (and secretly some of their wives) who constitute it make it funny.
 None of the actors are exactly well known but that is all part of the charm to this basically unknown show.

 Justified is one of those great FX shows that combines a simple premise with great actors and a solid story arch.
-The show focuses on the life of a US Marshal who has to return to his home town after leaving many years earlier deep in the heart of Kentucky.
+The show focuses on the life of a US Marshal who has to return to his home town after leaving many years earlier deep in the heart of Kentucky .
 Sounds hallmark right?
 Elements within this show really make it interesting such as the use of Jim Beam bourbon.
 It can be anything from a solution to a hostage situation to a coffee sweetener… who knew.
 The playful manner of addressing aspects of the show would make casual onlookers scoff, like the cowboy hat that the main character proudly sports for most of the season.
 The writers of the show make no bones about pointing that fact out and using it as point of contention, admiration and a few cheap laughs thrown in for good measure.
 Justified was one of the new best shows to come out this year and if you missed it when it first aired you should check it out during the summer.

 Everyone references this show for a reason, as a cop drama that traces the steps of both the lives of drug dealers and the police who try and catch them.
 But unlike most similar shows this one follows the strategies and inner working of both organizations’ to an unprecedented level.
 Bottom line is that The Wire took what you thought could be accomplished with a conventional television show and turned that on its head.
 Not to be accused of praising The Wire too much, that is to say, you have to understand that after the third season the show The Wire was only a shadow of its former self.
 That being said, seasons 1 – 3 are some of the most intricate and rewarding seasons of television ever made.
 The creators of this show do not pander to the audience as though those watching are incapable o following a complex multifaceted story.
 A great show you have to pay attention to in order to keep the story straight.